hotaki-lab/hotaki/MachineLearning/04 - ML0101EN-Reg-NoneLinearRegression-py-v1.md

 </div>

-__Did you know?__ When it comes to Machine Learning, you will likely be working with large datasets.
-As a business, where can you host your data?
-IBM is offering a unique opportunity for businesses, with 10 Tb of IBM Cloud Object Storage: [Sign up now for free](http://cocl.us/ML0101EN-IBM-Offer-CC)

 ### Plotting the Dataset ###
 This is what the datapoints look like.
 It kind of looks like an either logistic or exponential function.
 The growth starts off slow, then from 2005 on forward, the growth is very significant.
 And finally, it decelerate slightly in the 2010s.